sunaku/tork/README.md

 >     config.cache_classes = false
 >
 > Otherwise, test-loop will appear to ignore class-level changes in your
-> models, controllers, etc. and will thereby cause you great frustration!
+> models, controllers, helpers, etc. thereby causing you great frustration!

 Features